ravindramohith/FastChat/README.md

 ### For Personal Chat between two persons...

-Our program can send both text messages and images.
+Program can send both text messages and images.

 - Login/Signup
 - To Enter personal chatroom